Melendi

-Ramón Melendi Espina (born 21 January 1979), known as Melendi, is a Spanish singer-songwriter.
+Ramón Melendi Espina (born 21 January 1979), known mononymously as Melendi, is a Spanish singer-songwriter.
 His specialties are rock, flamenco, and rumba styles.

 Early life

-He was born in Oviedo, Asturias.
-He went to class with Formula One race car driver Fernando Alonso, to whom he dedicated the song "Magic Alonso".
-He also did racing for a while but he realized very quickly that he was not made for racing nor studying, but he was good at football.
+Melendi was born in Oviedo, Asturias.
+He went to school with Formula One race car driver Fernando Alonso, to whom he dedicated the song "Magic Alonso".
+Melendi also did racing for a while.
+He realized very quickly that though he was not made for racing nor studying, he was good at football.
 He played in the lower ranks of Astur CF, at the time a reserve team for Real Oviedo.
-Afterwards, he worked as a waiter in several bars and spent all night out, living experiences that would later go on to make up the lyrics of his songs.
+Afterwards, he worked as a waiter in several bars, living experiences that would later make up the lyrics of his songs.

 In 2001, he joined a group called "El bosque de Sherwood", and soon after recorded a demo with only three songs, "Sin noticias de Holanda", "El informe del forense", and "Vuelvo a traficar".

 Career

 2003–2006: Career beginnings

-In February 2003, Melendi released his first solo disc called "Sin noticias de Holanda", with twelve songs.
+In February 2003, Melendi released his first solo album, Sin noticias de Holanda, with twelve songs.
 In December 2003, this disc was rereleased with two new songs, "Asturias" and "Moratalá".
-However, he reached true fame with the 2004 Vuelta a España chose his song "Con la luna llena" as its official theme.
-In May 2004, he started a small tour around Spain, selling 50,000 copies of his CD, making it a Gold Album.
+However, he reached true fame when the 2004 Vuelta a España chose his song "Con la luna llena" as its official theme.
+In May 2004, he started a small tour around Spain, selling 50,000 copies of his CD, making it a gold album.

-In 2005, he released his second solo CD, "Que el cielo espere sentao", which has sold more than 200,000 copies.
+In 2005, he released his second solo CD, Que el cielo espere sentao, which has sold more than 200,000 copies.
 Later that same year, he rereleased the album with three new songs, "El Nano", "La dama y el vagabundo" and "Carlota", and a Live concert DVD recorded in Oviedo.
 He also became a father that year, and received the Onda award for Best Song of the Year for "Caminando por la vida".
 In November 2005, he received seven Platinum Discs for his two albums.
-"Sin noticias..." received four and "Que el cielo..." three.
+Sin noticias... received four and Que el cielo... three.

-In 2006, it was announced that he would be one of the main stars in the PSP game "Gangs of London".
+In 2006, it was announced that Melendi would be one of the main stars in the PSP game Gangs of London.
 Melendi played Mr. Big, an evil gangster.
 He also wrote the song "Gangs of London" for the occasion, going on to film a video amidst police lights and sirens.
 The videogame was launched on 1 August of that year in the UK and on 6 September in Spain; EMI stepped in to distribute his CDs worldwide.
 He also wrote the song "Volveremos" (We Shall Return) for Real Oviedo.
-The singer is also involved in the production of the film "Vuelvo a traficar: The Film" (I'm Dealing Again).
-"Mientras no cueste trabajo" was released on 13 November 2006, in two formats: a normal CD with 12 songs, and a special edition, with 16 songs and a DVD with extras.
+The singer is also involved in the production of the film Vuelvo a traficar (I'm Dealing Again).
+Mientras no cueste trabajo was released on 13 November 2006, in two formats: a normal CD with 12 songs, and a special edition, with 16 songs and a DVD with extras.
 The disc was rereleased on 29 October 2009, with four new songs, "Firmes", "El rey de la baraja", "La aceituna", and "Me gusta el fútbol".